 Adding to this, the Weber Genesis E-335 propane grill also comes with a side burner and sear stainless burner, both made from high-grade stainless steel.

 Winner: Monument Grills due to the extra primary burner

 4. Cooking Temperature Ranges

-The Monument Grills 35633 propane grill offers 48,000 BTUs via its five main burners, and a total of 24,000 BTUs via its side and sear burner.
+The Monument Grills 35633 propane grill offers 48,000 BTUs via its four main burners, and a total of 24,000 BTUs via its side and sear burner.